libryclone/lbry-in-a-box/README.md

 behavior.
 That is definitely work for the future.
 Anyway - if there are updates to a component - you'll have to pull in those changes and update the `lbry-in-a-box` branch.

+## Running integration testing

+To run integration testing, first run 'bash sync_to_master.sh' in order to sync repositories to their respective masters on github.
+You can also specify which branch to sync lbrynet and lbryum to if you want to test a non master branch.

+Next, run 'bash apply_regetest_patch.sh' which will patch lbryum and lbryum-server to run on regtest network.

+Finally, run 'python integration_testing.py' which will launch all the docker containers and run integration testing.
+Testing takes abou 10 minutes currently.